OleksandrGudenko/web-interfaces-homework/homerowk_1/README.md

         iv.
 Delete

-    2. Use Git version control system with your implementation and host your Git repository as a public repository at github
+    2. Use Git version control system with your implementation and host your Git repository as a public repository at github.
+1/2 %

     3. Use Postman to prepare test operations for each implemented route in the REST API, you will use postman to demonstrate your implementation for the teacher.
+1/2 %

-        Student should have Name, Address, Class and unique ID.
+        Student should have Name, Address, Class and unique ID.             % Course should contain Name, Description and unique ID.              %